AdobeDocs/campaign-standard.en/help/support.md

 hidefromtoc: yes
 ---

-# Help & support options for Campaign Standard {#hel-psupport-options}
+# Help & support options for Campaign Standard {#help-support-options}

 Need Support for Campaign Standard?
 You are at the right place!